-You land a meeting with your dream event client and you’re really excited about it, but you’re worried because you don’t know how to prepare a productive meeting agenda that makes you look like a pro.
+You land a meeting with your dream event client and you’re excited about it, but you’re feeling stressed because you don’t know how to prepare a productive meeting agenda that makes you look like a pro.

-For this meeting, I knew my main objective was to get hired but I needed to prepare for this (very important) meeting because I knew they’d be asking me questions about my experience, how I could help them plan and manage their two events, and how to help them grow the (overall) event too.
+I knew my main objective was to get hired but I needed to prepare for this (very important) meeting because I knew they’d be asking me questions about my experience, how I could help them plan and manage their two events, and how to help them grow the (overall) event, too.

-I was worried because my website wasn’t ready and I didn’t feel like I was as polished as I needed to be to showcase my event skills and talents.
+I was worried because my website wasn’t ready and I didn’t feel like I was as prepared as I needed to be to showcase my event skills and talents.

-It’s easy yet more stressful to go with the flow and cross your fingers hoping that it’ll all work out.
-But, preparing with a step-by-step meeting agenda is going to show that you’re a professional, it allows you to bring up important ideas so your clients see how you’ll help them with their event, and preparing with a meeting agenda helps you stay calm!
+Preparing a step-by-step meeting agenda shows clients that you’re professional, it allows you to discuss important ideas so your clients see how you’ll help them with their event, and having a meeting agenda helps you stay calm!